I used to bite my tongue and hold my breath. Scared to rock the boat and make a mess.

 Animal print on animal print, plus that peek-a-boo paw print.

-On Shai: Top, Divisoria.
+Top, Divisoria.
 Cover-up, SM Department Store.
 Shorts, Terranova.
 Socks, SM Accessories.
 Boots, Forever21.
 Necklace and bird ring from Bangkok.
 Studded bag, Susto.
 Hype this on Lookbook.

 With June, Noy and Diane of SM Accessories.
 Thanks for having us!
 We had a great “time” (heh, another pun).
 Privado is until this Sunday, so scoot over to the SMDC showroom in Mall of Asia and shop your heart out!